jwessen/Epic-IDP/README.md

 - Calculated the effective $\chi$ parameters are using the `calc_chi_eff` and `calc_all_chi_eff` methods.

 ### Example 1: Polyampholyte sequences
-The following example, based on the `example_1.py` script, demonstrates how to use the package to calculate the effective $\chi$ parameters for a set of 50-mer net-neutral artificial sequences of Lysine (K) and Glutamic Acid (E) residues.
+The following example, based on the `example_1.py` script, demonstrates how to use the package to calculate the effective $\chi$ parameters among a set of 50-mer net-neutral artificial sequences of Lysine (K) and Glutamic Acid (E) residues.
 These 30 sequences are taken from Das and Pappu, PNAS, 2013 (https://www.pnas.org/doi/abs/10.1073/pnas.1304749110), and constitute a popular model system for studying aspects of electrostatically driven IDP phase separation.

 First, we import the `chi_effective_calculator`.